KDE/docker-neon/README.md

-# KDE neon Developer Unstable Edition Docker images
+# KDE neon Docker images - all packages

-Automatically updated with the latest from KDE neon, itself automatically updated with the latest KDE software.
+Updated daily with the latest from KDE neon, itself automatically updated with the latest KDE software.

 ## Running